Marcus-Software/ms_datetime_extensions/README.md

 - `fromInternet` fetch a DateTime from internet
 - `isAtSame[second,minute,hour,day,mount,year]` return true when compare datetime to other
 - `isAtToday` return true if DateTime is today
+- `copyWith` return a new DateTime with new values

 ## Usage